lkq1220/paper-note/part2.md

 - Figure6 illustrates the effect of the measurement frequency on power consumption based on Equation (3.2) for different transmission intervals.
 ![](/assets/8253.jpg)
 ###### Figure 6  Effect of measurement interval on average power consumption
+-  a transmission interval of 8 hours with a measurement interval of 30 minutes is selected for this pipeline monitoring

 ##### 3.2.3 Hardware design